Mor-yz/Prediction-of-the-runoff-and-sediment-discharge-evolutions-at-the-Yellow-River-Delta/README.md

 RR after feature selection is in `rr_irr.py`.

-Residual Correction is in `rc.py`, which includes EMD and GRU.
+Residual correction is in `rc.py`, which includes EMD and GRU.

 ## Data